 Use the Standard OMB-approved Project Abstract Summary Form 2.0 that is included in the workspace application package.
-Do not upload the abstract as an attachment or it will count toward the page limitation.
-Please use the guidance below.
-It is most current and differs slightly from that in Section 4.1.ix of HRSA's SF-424 Application Guide.
+Do not upload the abstract as an attachment.
+For information content required in the Project Abstract Summary Form, ee Section 4.1.ix of HRSA's SF-424 Application Guide.